 Remember those long train and bus rides I mentioned earlier?
 You’re gonna want something to do.
 My Kindle Paperwhite is my favorite e-reader of all time.
 I love how the light adjusts depending on your surroundings.
 It’s very easy to pack too.
 Bring a protective cover so you don’t damage your Kindle while you are in transit.

 Travel insurance is the most important thing to bring when backpacking Eastern Europe.
-I use Allianz Travel Insurance for my trips and never had a problem.
+I use Travelex marketplace to find the best plans for my trips and never had a problem.
 Believe me.
 Paying $70 for insurance is much better than forking over $25,000 for an emergency rescue and hospital visit.
 Your bank account will thank you.

 How to Travel Eastern Europe